edgio-docs/edgio-docs/src/pages/guides/split_testing.md

 1. A/B test multiple implementations of the same site (environment).
 2. Split traffic between multiple sites (environments) - This is commonly used to test a new experience against a legacy one.

-The first option is configured in Edge.js within the project, the second option is configured in the console application.
+The first option is configured in EdgeJS within the project, the second option is configured in the console application.

 ## A/B Testing Multiple Implementations {/*ab-testing-multiple-implementations*/}